tstyblo/RIOT-icoboard/README.md

 The FPGA board is based on the Lattice iCE40HX device, which is fully supported by open source tools.

 The FPGA device must be programmed with the icoSoC platform.
-The platform provides the picorv32 RISC-V softcore CPU written in Verilog, plus some basic peripherals (interrupt controller, UART, GPIO, PWM, bootloader firmware).
+The platform provides the picorv32 RISC-V softcore CPU written in Verilog, plus some basic peripherals (interrupt controller, SRAM interface, UART, GPIO, PWM, bootloader firmware).

 ## Status